IronAdamant/AutoClacker/Docs/README.markdown

 - **Global or Restricted Mode**: Choose to automate actions across the entire system or limit them to a specific application.
 - **Mouse and Keyboard Automation**: Configure actions for mouse clicks or keyboard key presses, with options to hold keys or buttons.
 - **Customizable Settings**: Adjust intervals, durations, and hotkeys to suit your needs.
-- **Persistent Settings**: Settings are saved in a JSON file for easy persistence between sessions.
+- **Persistent Settings**: Settings are saved for easy persistence between sessions.
 - **User-Friendly GUI**: A graphical interface makes it easy to configure and control the automation.

 ## Installation